 How to stop house repossession

 There are several possible outcomes from your repossession court case:

-If the judge isn’t satisfied with the evidence on the day, they may postpone the court hearing to a later date.
+If the judge isn’t satisfied with the evidence on the day, the hearing can be postponed.
 The extra time will allow both you and the lender to take certain steps before returning to court.

+How to stop house repossession